syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ## Selection Type

-The `Type` property allows users to set selection type of series, which includes Point and None.
-Type property with Point value is used to select segment in a series and None is used to set deselect state for all segments.
+The `Type` property allows users to set selection type of series, which includes `Point` and `None`. `Type` property with `Point` value is used to select segment in a series and `None` is used to set deselect state for all segments.

 {% tabs %}